wdrbork/allergy-alert/reports/nov29.md

 - Draw out more designs and help team members with other issues if they arise.

 #### Progress and Issues:
-What I did:
+What I did: I designed a few more UI layouts and themes for the website.
+I also began looking into animations for the UI elements.

-What worked:
+What worked: I found FramerMotion as a free toolkit/library for doing JSX animations with React.

-What I learned:
+What I learned: I learned a bit of the basics of FramerMotion, even though no animations were put into effect in the website yet.

-Where I had trouble:
+Where I had trouble: I had trouble getting some other animations from https://freefrontend.com/css-search-boxes/ to work with the code, which was a suggestion from Caitlyn to try.
+I ended up scrapping the code as it was too complex for our website and I am looking at just using FramerMotion now if I can.

-Where I was blocked:
+Where I was blocked: I was blocked attempting to configure current animations with our CSS for the website.
+Because of this, I will try to animate some aspects using FramerMotion but if I remain blocked I will clean up other aspects of the website's UI.

 #### Plans for next week:
--
+- Attempt to get animations to work.
+If FramerMotion works well on one or two aspects of the UI, I might try to add if to many others given I have the time and other team members mutually agree on the changes.

 ### Aakanksh Yadav
 #### Last Week's Goals: